 So, if you’ve been toying with the idea of moving to Sweden, this post will give you an insider’s look at what it might mean for you.
 After all, knowing whether Sweden is a good place to live isn’t just about looking at immigration statistics or reading about cultural norms – it’s about hearing from someone who is living the experience every day.
 Let’s dive in!

-Fun facts about living in Sweden
+Fun Facts About Living in Sweden

-Cost of living in Stockholm
+Cost of Living in Stockholm

 This would include expenses on food, clothing, personal hygiene products, telephone costs, household electricity, insurance, and other minor expenses.

-Pros and cons of living in Sweden
+Pros and Cons of Living in Sweden

-Pros of living in Sweden
+Pros of Living in Sweden

 Lagom & slow-paced lifestyle

-Fika – social coffee break
+Fika or social coffee break

-Midsummer, long vacation days and you get paid more
+Midsummer, long vacation days, and higher pay

 Reliable public transportation